 5 Ways to Balance College and Retirement Savings

-When it comes to financial planning, parents know they need to save for their post-working years.
+When it comes to strategizing finances, parents know they need to save for their post-working years.
 Yet there’s also tremendous pressure to save for children’s college education, especially as the price tag for education continues to soar.